OpenFn/primero-thailand/README.md

 ### Note!
 Commits to 'master' branch will deploy automatically to live integration on OpenFn.org.

 ## (1) Functional Requirements
-Summarize...
+The Interoperability Solution enables Primero case workers to consult historical patient information stored in the MOPH HIS system by fetching the information and sending it to Primero for display.

 _**Flow 1: MOPH referrals --> Primero**_
-* User Story 1: Referring MOPH cases from HIS and Child Shield systems to Primero...

-_**Flow 2: Primero --> Child Shield**_
-* User Story 1: Sending Primero updates back to Child Shield...
+* User Story 1: Requesting MOPH case information from HIS to display it in Primero.
+When a case worker creates a new case or consults an existing case in Primero, they can request HIS information to be fetched and displayed in Primero by using the Primero Sync button.

 ## (2) System APIs